rturquier/ethically-robust/pages/privacy.md

 ## How do we store your data?

-Your *contact information* is stored on Rémi Turquier's personal computer only.
-This computer is located in Davis, California, until December 2024, and will then return to Paris, France.
-It is only used by its owner, locked with a secure password when not in use, and encrypted with [FileVault](https://en.wikipedia.org/wiki/FileVault).
+Your *contact information* is stored on [sdrive](https://ods.cnrs.fr/sdrive.php), an encrypted data server of the National Centre for Scientific Research (CNRS), located in France.

-*Survey data* will be temporarily stored by [Basin](https://usebasin.com/), and then downloaded to Rémi Turquier's personal computer.
+*Survey data* will be temporarily stored by [Basin](https://usebasin.com/), and then downloaded to sdrive.
 Any identifying information that you might have entered in a text field will be deleted.
 The anonymous survey data will be transferred to other researchers if needed for the research project.
 This anonymous data will be made publicly available (see previous section).